 Unfortunately, unlike Google Ads, you’ll need to paste this into each ad you create.

 You can use this setting for every Facebook ad you create.
 It will automatically append your Facebook Campaign Name and Ad ID.
-No need to manually create this information.
+There’s no need to manually create this information.
 Cut-n-paste and go!

 For more information, read Facebook’s guide on URL parameters.